dcsil/jerryrat/team/README.md

 Team leader
 ---

-Our team leader is [Zhuoheng (Angelo) Huang](./zhuoheng_huang.md), a experienced developer in backend and cloud computing.
+Our team leader is [Zhuoheng (Angelo) Huang](./zhuoheng_huang.md), an experienced developer in backend and cloud computing.